Malbec

 Argentines often spell it "Malbeck"

-in Europe, but with softer, lusher structure, more like New
+in Europe in flavor, but with softer, lusher structure, more like New

 World Merlot.
 Another difference: where French examples are